Art journals can stimulate and strengthen art criticism and art research in Denmark and thereby contribute to the development of Danish art.

-The New Carlsberg Foundation supports journals that critically and competently present Danish art in a global perspective, as well as journals that introduce art and research from outside of Denmark in a Danish context.
+The New Carlsberg Foundation supports both journals that critically and competently communicate Danish art in a global perspective, and journals that introduce foreign art and research in a Danish context.

 Publishers of art journals in Denmark.